microsoft/bond/README.md

 ```

 The core Bond library and most examples only require Boost headers.
 The
-pre-built libraries are only needed for unit tests, Python, gRPC, and Comm
+pre-built libraries are only needed for unit tests, Python, and gRPC
 support.
 If Boost or Python libraries are not found on the system, then some
 tests and examples will not be built.